the1994/career/_posts/2014-05-10-color-hex-rgb-convert.md

 ---
 layout: post
-title: RGB to Hex and Hex to RGB
+title: "RGB to Hex and Hex to RGB"
 description: "RGB to Hex and Hex to RGB"
 category: "Programming"
 tags: ['Ionic', 'AngularJS', 'Javascript']